Marc94440/IoT-Hub-Raspberry-Pi-Project/README.md

 ```
 <photo>
 ### Run the application
-Run the application by copying your device IoT Hub connection string and typing the following command :
+To run the application you need to copy your device IoT Hub connection string and type the following command :

 ```bash
 sudo node index.js 'YOUR AZURE IOT HUB DEVICE CONNECTION STRING'